diegomadeit/idiomatic-redux-records/README.md

 ### Overview

 This is the first of a series of projects.
-My goal is to learn how to build reliable React apps, using React and many of the tools in its ecosystem.
+My goal is to learn how to build reliable React apps using React and many of the tools in its ecosystem.

 ### The project